pjanthony2001/API-Gateway/README.md

 2) JSON should have a component `Msg : <string>`, following the structure in the `example_service.thrift` idl

 # 4 Design Document
-The design document can be accessed here: https://docs.google.com/document/d/19cSJfAP8_TKRUjOMC_lAO5g-itLNmyKLcib8Qp2RyqQ/edit
+The design document, which includes the projected timeline at the end, can be accessed here : https://docs.google.com/document/d/19cSJfAP8_TKRUjOMC_lAO5g-itLNmyKLcib8Qp2RyqQ/edit